A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Is Bootstrap compatible with all browsers?

-Bootstrap is compatible with most modern browsers.
+Bootstrap is compatible with most modern browsers including Chrome, Firefox, Safari, Edge, and Opera.
 However, it’s always a good idea to check the official Bootstrap documentation for the most up-to-date browser support information.

 How can I ensure my Bootstrap site is accessible?